secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 The number of times they `MQL` will be counted with the `MQL Counter` field.
 The `Initial MQL DateTime` contains the very first time a prospect reached the [MQL threshold](/handbook/marketing/marketing-operations#mql-scoring-model).  `MQL Date` will be overwritten to be the most recent date that a lead has reached the MQL threshold.

 When a lead is set to `Nurture`, their `Behavior Score` is reset to 0.
 Their `Person Score` is reset to the value of the `Demographic Score`.
-Additionally, a person who has reached `MQL` in the past, is given an additional score of `+20` when they are reset to `Nurture`.
-If a lead was `Accepted` before it reached the MQL threshold, and is then set to `Nurture` within 30 days, the lead's `Behavior Score` will reset to the value it was while in `Inquiry`, the `Demographic Score` will be re-run and their overall `Person Score` will be the sum of those two values.
+Additionally, a person who has reached `MQL` in the past, is given an additional score of `+20` when they are reset to `Nurture` and take an action to increase their behaviour score.
+If a lead was `Accepted` before it reached the MQL threshold, and is then set to `Nurture` within 30 days, the lead's `Behavior Score` will reset to the value it was while in `Inquiry` when they take an action, the `Demographic Score` will be re-run and their overall `Person Score` will be the sum of those two values.

 When a lead `Re-MQLs` from `Nurture` to `MQL`, their `Nurture Reason` field is set to `Null`, but that `Nurture Reason` value is preserved in the field `Previous Nurture Value` on the lead or contact.
 That field is set by Marketo only.
 The `Nurture DateTime` only updates the first time.
 When a lead re-reaches an `MQL` status, they are not re-routed by LeanData for round-robin, they stay in their original owners name.